 A Combined Approach

 Vulnerability scans are continual assessments of your security.
 Risk Assessments show whether those vulnerabilities can be accepted, or prioritized for remediation with reasonable safeguards.
-Both of the vulnerability scan and risk assessment play an important role in bolstering the security of your company’s enterprise.
+Both of the vulnerability scan and cyber security risk assessment play an important role in bolstering the security of your company’s enterprise.

 Routine vulnerability scans supplemented by penetration tests should be a habitual part of your company’s security plan as the risk environment changes over time.
 A risk assessment should be implemented on an annual basis to assess and address new risks that could threaten the company and involved parties.
 All of these proactive security endeavors will help mitigate breaches and security related disruptions that could damage the reputation and bottom line of the organization.

 The Right Information for the Right Audience

 Vulnerability scans and penetration tests inform technicians and help them make decisions.
-Risk Assessments inform leadership and help them make decisions.
+Cyber Security Risk Assessments inform leadership and help them make decisions.
 Because each role has its own level of responsibility, they require different kinds of information to help them be effective.
 Both of these analyses are critical for managing cyber security, but must put the right information in front of the right audience.
 Enhance your risk strategy and establish reasonable security.
 Assess your risk threshold.